Odds & evens

 Where Do Even Numbers Hide?

-Naturally, someone asked,
+Naturally, someone asks,

 “If odd numbers hide in squares… where do even numbers hide?”